There are hundreds of locations to spend time with someone special along our canals and rivers.

 Foxton Locks, Leicestershire

-Take your picnic to our famous Foxton Locks in Leicestershire for a wonderful day out.
+Wrap up warm and head to to our famous Foxton Locks in Leicestershire for a wonderful day out.
 The Grade II* listed property contains the UK's longest and steepest stairway flight of locks, as well as 34 acres of natural open spaces teeming with wildlife.

 Trap Grounds Town Green, Oxford